USMAI-Library-Consortium/sru-queryer/readme.md

 `from sru_queryer import SearchRetrieve`

 Use the SearchRetrieve class to actually construct and validate a query.\
-This class takes the SRU configuration as an argument, followed by the actual CQL query made up of boolean operators, Literals, and SearchClauses.
+This class takes the SRU configuration as an argument, followed by the actual CQL query made up of boolean operators, Literals, and/or SearchClauses.
 You can also set certain values that you might want to change between queries while keeping the same SRUConfiguration - record format, start record, maximum records, etc. It also takes sort queries.

 ```
 query_obj = SearchRetrieve(sru_configuration, SearchClause(